OpenSecuritySummit/oss2018/content/tracks/Owasp-Devslop/adding-crs3-pixi-to-circleci-pipeline.md

 ## Topic

 A Web Application Firewall may cause fear it does not fit into DevOps methodology, because a WAF can also block an application‘s legitimate traffic. <br />
-In this user-session we will see a Continuous Integration pipeline with automated applications tests against the application Pixi (OWASP DevSlop) with the WAF ModSecurity with the OWASP ModSecurity Core Rule Set 3 in front of the application.
+In this user-session we will see a Continuous Integration pipeline with automated applications tests.
+The tests are performed against the application Pixi (OWASP DevSlop) with the WAF ModSecurity with the OWASP ModSecurity Core Rule Set 3 in front of the application.

 A WAF is an additinal layer of defense against common web application attacks like those described by OWASP Top Ten! <br />
 We don‘t want to miss a WAF only because we fear it!